zteln/goblin/README.md

   end
 end)
 # => :ok (if cancelled) or :ok (if committed)

+Goblin.transaction(db, fn tx ->
+  root = Tx.get(tx, :root)
+  next = Tx.get(tx, next)
+  Tx.get(tx, next)
+end, read_only: true)
+# => next
 ```

+There are two types of transactions: read and write.

+Read transactions do not block each other and are not allowed to write anything (causes a raise).

-Transactions are executed in serial order.
+Write transactions are executed in serial order.
 Writers are blocked until the current writer completes its transaction.

 ### PubSub